UCL/ucl_software_carpentry/sql/sql.md

     ORDER BY COUNT(sp_code)
 ```

+---

+***Exercises***

-***Exercise: Write a query that lets us look at which years contained the most individuals and which had the least.***
+* Write a query that lets us look at which years contained the most individuals and which had the least.

-***Exercise: Write a query that shows us which species had the largest individuals on average.***
+* Write a query that shows us which species had the largest individuals on average.

+---

 Database Design